Home » Bitcoin Trading Guide

 • The ability to short-sell (Bitcoin futures and options)

-• Trading any time you want — the market does not close
+• You can trade whenever you want — the market does not close

 Key Cons